Overview

 Navmesh Jumps, Links, and Cover Interface

-Jump over height: The maximum height of an obstacle that bots can jump over.
+jump over height: the maximum height of an obstacle that bots can jump

-Jump length: The depth of the obstacle and the maximum distance between two jump points.
+jump length: the depth of the obstacle and the maximum distance between

 For the first four settings, these are simply size constraints for covers: